BJL156/BJL156/README.md

 - I’m currently working on: [ARM Assembler](https://github.com/BJL156/ARM-Assembler).
 - I’m also currently learning CPU architecture by writing an assembly language for my own virtual CPU.
 Then taking it further by writing an assembler for the ARM platform.
+- Education: I'm currently studying at the University of Massachusetts Dartmouth for Computer Science with an expected graduation by 2029.
 - Fun fact: The Toyota FJ Cruiser has three front windshield wipers since the windshield is too long and short for only two.

 <h3 align="center">Favorites Projects</h3>